jingzhao19/Plos-one-i2019/README.md

 2. Parameter_alter_model: Dataset about Mean and sd that were used to simulate alternative model.

-Parameters (alter model and null model dataset) used for simulations were extracted by plot digitizer software Version 2.1 (Zein et al. 2015) from the study (Cho et al. 2013).
+Parameters (alter model and null model dataset) used for simulations were extracted by plot digitizer software Version 2.1 from the study (Cho et al. 2013).
 We conducted two sets of simulations corresponding to a null model, and an alternative model.
 There was no treatment and treatment x time interaction effect under the null model, in contrasts to the alternative model.
 The population parameter (means and sds) used for the null model and alternative model simulations are summarized in above two datasets: null model and alter model.